alicegraziosi/semaphore/README.md

 npm install
 ```

 Behind the scenes this will also call `bower install`.
-After that, you should find out that you have
-two new folders in your project.

-* `node_modules` - contains the npm packages for the tools we need
-* `app/bower_components` - contains the Angular framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but
-`angular-seed` changes this location through the `.bowerrc` file.
-Putting it in the `app` folder
-makes it easier to serve the files by a web server.*

 ### Run the Application